 You can keep local copies of a child theme’s files on your computer, but I prefer to grab fresh copies off the server if I need them.
 With local copies, you sometimes run the risk of customizing older versions of the child theme’s files.
 When you grab copies of the server, that will not happen.
-Reload the website to make sure there’s not an error in the PHP, which will result in the dreaded white screen of death.
+Reload the website to ensure there’s no error in the PHP, resulting in the dreaded white screen of death.

 functions.php in the editor of your choice.
 Go to the bottom of the file and add the following code:

 name_of_widget_area to something that will identify your new widget area in the code.
 You will also want to rename “Name of Widget Area” to something that will identify your new widget area on the Appearance > Widgets screen in WordPress.